biometricITC/cPP-biometrics/3_ProtectionProfile/Bio cPP.md

 #### OE.Protection

-The TOE environment shall ensure that the TOE and biometric data is adequately protected.
+The TOE environment shall ensure that the TOE, the TOE configuration and biometric data is adequately protected.

 Application note 13: